If you have a blog or a website, I’m sure you are familiar with WordPress.

 3. Blocking Search Engine

-One of the aim of a blog or a website is to appear in search engines.
-We want to rank as much higher as possible because it’ll be more likely that people will click on the link to our blog or website.
+Your blog, in order to be found, needs to appear on search engines.
+We want to rank as higher as possible because it’ll be more likely that people will click on the link to our blog or website.

-We don’t really want to do that.
+We don’t really want to do that unless you need to hide your blog.
 So, go to settings>reading and make sure that the ‘Discourage search engines from indexing this site’ checkbox is not checked.

 4. Renaming the “Uncategorized” Category Option